XtremeOwnage/Web/docs/blog/posts/Home-Automation/2025/2025-02-24-KVM-Esphome.md

 We can see Four switching chips.
 And- follow the traces.

+!!! info
+    As a random note I learned recently- For DisplayPort, its pretty rare to see switching ICs with more then 2 channels.

+    Turns out, the differential pairs used, are extremely sensitive to issues, and interference.

+    I went down a rabbit hole researching the effort to build a homemade modular KVM switch, and this would be a huge challenge.

+    I FIGURED, this could be handled by a simple FPGA, used to switch between the inputs, and outputs.
+However, this requires specialized hardware on the FPGA which.... $$$$$$$

 ![alt text](./assets-kvm/dp-traces.webP)

 So, each pair of DP ports, goes into a switch.
 Then the pair of switches, goes into another switch.